 Another option is to participate in dance competitions yourself and make a great impression.
 Make no mistake; you will be approached by several talented dancers asking you to be their dance partner.
 There are a lot of people besides yourself who are looking for a talented dance partner.
 You will be helped in this by the competition judges who would be happy enough to make introductions.

 How do you challenge yourself in ballroom dancing?
-Most of our students who spend some time learning ballroom dancing Monterey with us, ask us that question – what next after having picked up the basics at Monterey dance classes?
-Now that you have spent time in taking swing lessons Monterey, or participating in your tango classes Monterey or salsa classes Monterey, what should be the next item on your checklist?
+Most of our students who spend some time learning ballroom dancing with us, ask us that question – what next after having picked up the basics.
+Now that you have spent time in taking lessons, or participating in classes.
+What should be the next item on your checklist?

 If your goal is to become a good dancer socially, then, if you are a guy, you should challenge yourself to learn how to lead a lady in a way that seems absolutely effortless.
 If you are a woman, you should learn how to follow a man’s lead in the most elegant manner possible.

-If you want to become a competitive dancer, you will need to commit yourself to hundreds of hours of Monterey dance practice and strive to improve yourself by participating in dance competitions.
-Regardless of what you want to achieve as a dancer, you will get all the support you need from our dance instructors – Olga and Leo – who are the best dance instructors in California.
+If you want to become a competitive dancer, you will need to commit yourself to hundreds of hours of dance practice and strive to improve yourself by participating in dance competitions.
+Regardless of what you want to achieve as a dancer, you will get all the support you need from our dance instructors – the best dance instructors in California.

 Becoming really great at dance requires more than just talent or hard work – it requires focus, determination and a commitment of your time.
 It begins with setting the right goals.